bquarant/hribuffalo/about.md

 **How can I get in touch with HRI at UB?**

-Feel free to email us: admin@hribuffalo.org
+Feel free to email us: <a href="mailto:admin@hribuffalo.org?Subject=I want to get involved with the HRI at UB">admin@hribuffalo.org</a>